In simple terms, plug-in hybrid electric vehicles (EVs) work by using both an internal combustion engine and electric motor to run the car.

 It’s also really solid.
 Being a Hyundai, there’s little chance of it ever going wrong, and it’s even good on longer journeys because of the backup from its petrol engine.

-Learn more about plug-in hybrid cars:
+Learn more about the best plug-in hybrid cars:

 Ready to hit the open road?